asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

  * limit attribute is optional and defaults to 20.

- * Either one of the query_string or user_timeline attribute is required if both are specified user_timeline overrides the query_string for search and displays tweets from user timeline.
+ * Either one of the query_string or handle attribute is required if both are specified handle overrides the query_string for search and displays tweets from user timeline.

 Note: